Drawing Family

 The Deep Time of Rivers - Suzanne Husky, winner of the 2023 Drawing Now Prize - January 26 - April 7, 2024.

-Engraved drawing In the manner of the artist Debora Bolsoni, the line is hollowed out with a gouge in a piece of linoleum and then transferred to paper or cardboard to create everyday motifs.
+In the manner of the artist Debora Bolsoni, the line is gouged into a piece of linoleum and then transferred to paper or cardboard to create everyday patterns.
+Like an ink pad, the patterns are repeated until they create a deck of cards, a memory in which you will have to find the doubles.

-Sugar drawing Inspired by Alejandro Jodorowsky's sugar ready-made presented during the exhibition TOUT UN FILM! and kept in the collections of the Cinémathèque française, make your own work from your favorite food: sugar!
+Inspired by Alejandro Jodorowsky's sugar ready-made presented during the exhibition TOUT UN FILM! and kept in the collections of La Cinémathèque française, make your work from your favorite food: sugar!
 From sugar cubes, be inventive, transform them and let your imagination run wild.
 In crumbs, powder or ice ...
 Sugar offers endless possibilities.
 So the only question to ask is: what are you going to draw?

 TOUT UN FILM! – collective exhibition with the collections of La Cinémathèque française, curated by Joana P.R.
 Neves – January 16 – February 28, 2021.